Overview

 • State 4: Core state

 Clients begin in the first state, experiencing emotional distress about their trauma.
-As the therapist builds trust with the individual, they help them move into the second state, where they can experience core emotions such as sadness, anger, and joy.
+As the psychotherapist builds trust with the individual, they help them move into the second state, where they can experience core emotions such as sadness, anger, and joy.
 Eventually, the client shifts into the third state, where transformation occurs, and they experience more positive feelings of pride and gratitude.
 There may also be a sense of mourning as they recognize difficult lessons about themselves.
 Finally, the client successfully shifts into the core state.
 In this fourth and final state, an individual embraces their true self, demonstrating wisdom and self-compassion.

 Moving from one state to the next is considered a transformation.
 The first state transformation allows for co-created safety, the second transformation encourages the emergence of resilience, and the third transformation provides secure attachment and positive valuation of yourself.